No-Bake Viral “Japanese Cheesecake” (2-Ingredient Yogurt Dessert)

 Ingredients For No-Bake Viral Japanese Cheesecake Recipe

-*This post contains a affiliate links.
-I may receive a small commission if you purchase using any of my links.
+*Items marked with an asterisk (*) are Amazon affiliate links.
+I may earn a small commission at no extra cost to you.
 For more information, please read our Privacy Policy and Terms of Service.

 Greek yogurt - I used Lucerne, plain, nonfat yogurt